 We're on a busy highway with cars speeding past.
 Heading north on Mopac just before Enfield exit, for my fellow Austin road travelers.
 Right there were the lanes narrow and the congestion gets hairy.

-So my 15 year old unlicensed driver was behind the wheel, cars whizzing past, violating every single rule I'm trying to impress on my son as important.
+So my unlicensed teen driver was behind the wheel, cars whizzing past, violating every single rule I'm trying to impress on my son as important.

 He asks me why it's ok for all the other cars on the road to drive so close to the cars in front of them.